marciogoularte/umbraco-tailor/README.md

 <img height="100" src="docs/assets/img/tailor.png" style="margin-bottom: 20px" alt="Tailor logo" title="Tailor">

 umbraco-tailor with a single purpose: to help marketers create deep customer relationship.
-That way, the interactions and coversations you have with customers are more relevant and meaningful to them, and you get to own an experience that's more personalizaed, more effective, and more successful.
+That way, the interactions and coversations you have with customers are more relevant and meaningful to them, and you get to own an experience that's more personalized, more effective, and more successful.

 ## Documentation and notes